Call for participants in the SPRITE+ Virtual Sandpit FAQs

 Who should attend?

-We anticipate that approximately two thirds of places will be filled by academic researchers and one third by non-academic research users.
+We anticipate that approximately two thirds of places will be filled by academic researchers and one third by non-academic participants.

 We want to bring people together who would not normally interact and particularly welcome applications from individuals who have not previously engaged in the ‘TIPS’ community.
-We encourage applications from individuals working in SMEs and third sector organisations, and from academic researchers from all disciplines, including engineering, physical sciences, life sciences, the social sciences, and the arts and humanities.
-Researchers from any stage of their research career are eligible to apply.
+We encourage applications from individuals working in business and industry, government, police, SMEs and third sector organisations, and from academic researchers from all disciplines, including engineering, physical sciences, life sciences, the social sciences, and the arts and humanities.

 Can I apply if I’m based outside the UK?

-Can I apply if I’m based outside of academia?
+Can I apply if I’m not a university academic?

-Yes we hope that approximately one third of places will be allocated to non-academic research users.
-Whilst we expect non-academics to be part of successful proposals, funds can only be awarded to 'lead investigators' based at eligible organisations, which include all UK HEIs that receive grant funding from one of the UK higher education funding bodies
+Yes.
+We hope that about one third of places will be allocated to non-academic research users.
+See ‘Who should attend?’ above for details.
+Whilst we expect non-academics to be part of successful proposals, funds can only be awarded directly to 'lead investigators' based at eligible research organisations.
+The costs associated with non-academic partner services can be included in the budgets for successful proposals and should be administered via the formal procurement process audited by the lead investigator's institution.

 Should I bring an idea for a project to the sandpit?

-No the idea of the sandpit is that participants will work together to create proposals and bid for funds.
-You should come to the sandpit prepared to share ideas and work as a team.
+No, the idea of the sandpit is that participants will work together to create proposals and bid for funds.
+You should come to the sandpit prepared to share ideas and work as a team to create projects from scratch.

 How will decisions be made?

-Applications will be reviewed by an expert panel.
-Participants will be selected based on the information provided in the application form only.
 Note that we do not assess your academic publication or research track record as part of the process.
-We are more interested in your ability to engage creatively and constructively in a multidisciplinary environment to generate novel ideas, and the way in which you .
-Applicants should also demonstrate an appreciation of the challenges of trust, identity, privacy, and security in the post-Covid Digital Economy.
+We are more interested in your ability to engage creatively and constructively in a multidisciplinary environment to generate novel ideas, and the way in which you approach the research challenge (Digital Vulnerability).

-Funds will be awarded to successful proposals at 80% fEC.
+Funds will be awarded to successful proposals at 80% fEC in line with standard UKRI practice.
 In practical terms, this means that SPRITE+ will fund 80% of the total costs outlined within successful proposals.
-The lead academic institution will be required to itemise bills based on 100% fEC and then invoice for the 80%.

 How will payment be received?